 eBay Flipping Business

-As I went off to college, I found myself in a situation where I needed to make some money but working a traditional job was tough.
+As I went to college, I found myself in a situation where I needed to make some money but working a traditional job was tough.
 My days were packed between school, playing a sport, and homework.
 We often had weightlifting at 6:30 am, followed by class from 8 am to 2 pm, with practice afterward until about 6 pm.
 Factor in homework in the evenings, and it wasn’t easy to find a job.

 Online Poker